vedikas01/DevCommunity/README.md

 ---
 ## 🤝 Contributing

-Always open to contributions to, whether it’s bug fixes, feature requests, documentation improvements, or design suggestions — all are appreciated.
+Always open to contributions, whether it’s bug fixes, feature requests, documentation improvements, or design suggestions — all are appreciated.

 ### Contribution Workflow
 1. **Fork** the repository